Introduction to Python

 {'banana', 'cherry', 'google', 'microsoft'}

-These are the methods that can be used in the sets
+These are the methods that can be used with sets.

 The frozenset

-s but with the exception that they are immutable, just as the tuple
+s but with the safety that they are immutable, just as tuple

 s but immutable.
-So we will not be able to add or delete items
+Therefore, we cannot add or remove items.

 2.6.
 Booleans